How to Survive Long Flights in Economy

 I keep a Baggu pre-packed in my travel bag.

 Prior to boarding, I’ll put everything I’ll need during the flight inside it – my iPad and Kindle, headphones, snacks, water, my in-flight toiletry kit, neck pillow, eyemask – and place the Baggu in the space in front of me.
 My other bags go in the overhead bin, thus yielding more leg room AND with everything easily accessible.
-To prevent items from falling out of the Baggu, tie it closed with a rubber band or your wife or girlfriend’s hair tie (don’t worry, she always has one on her).
+To prevent items from falling out of the Baggu, tie it closed with a rubber band, or with a hair tie from your wife or girlfriend.

 Also, lie a magazine flat at the bottom of the bag, to ensure it stays upright.
 There are few things worse than rummaging through your bag, looking for something lodged at the very bottom, while jabbing your neighbor.
 Except maybe being wedged in the middle seat while doing exactly that.